An Attempt at Exhausting Oneself

 Ability

-Conduct research that intricately blends editorial, graphic, and technical elements.
+Build a research process that weaves together editorial, graphic, and technical thinking.

 Communicative